 While the dividends will arguably be felt by all, it should be particularly beneficial to Bolivia and Ecuador, given that Colombia and Peru are already two of the most popular destinations in the region for investors.

-Biz Latin Hub can assist you doing business in the Andean Community of Nations
+Biz Latin Hub can assist you anywhere in the Andean Community of Nations

 At Biz Latin Hub, we have offices in Bolivia, Colombia, Ecuador, and Peru, meaning that we are ideally placed to assist you doing business in and expanding within the Andean Community of Nations.